ricardo-ch/ricardo-orbs/src/commands/README.md

 **Parameters**:

 - **branches** The list of comma separated branches for which notification should be sent.
 Default is *master*.
 - **webhook** is the slack webhook to channel where notification is sent.
-Default is stored in context/environment variable SLACK_WEBHOOK(for channel circleci-deployments).
-Specify only if need to veride.
+Default is stored in context/environment variable SLACK_WEBHOOK (for channel circleci-deployments).
+Specify only if you need to override.

 This command sends notification for branches to the target webhook when job fails.
 This uses [the slack orb](https://circleci.com/developer/orbs/orb/circleci/slack?version=3.4.2).